kaogeek/thailand-budget-pdf2csv/README.md

 ## Result

-We wait your result : )
+We wait your results : )

 **Goodluck Havefun**